ArthurCbn/cabot/README.md

 ## Usage

-Just type `cabot` in your terminal.
+Just type `cabot` in your terminal to update all configurated playlists.
+You can also specify certain playlists as arguments : `cabot playlist1 "another playlist with multiple words"`.

 ## Future features